 - To choose the new sizing for this cluster, select one of the option buttons along the left size of the Hardware panel.

 - After confirming that all information is correct, click the Begin Migration button.

 - After a moment, you’ll see a migration status page.
 As the migration proceeds, you can watch the Status indicator bar to get a rough estimate of the relative progress.

 - As the migration nears completion, you’ll see a warning prompt similar to the figure below.
 After ensuring that you are ready to destroy the original cluster, click the Yes button to finalize the migration.

 - The finalizing process will unlink and destroy the old nodes, and the Clusters page will display the new sizing configuration.

 Easy, Low-impact Resizing of your Clusters

-That's it!
+That’s it!
 You can see how easy it is to migrate to a larger new cluster on Qbox.
-With a maximum of 90 seconds of downtime, we help you minimize the impact to both your operations and your users.
+We help you minimize the impact to both your operations and your users.